 Voyage to the Bottom of the Sea (1961) starring Walter Pidgeon, Joan Fontaine, Barbara Eden, Peter Lorre, Robert Sterling, Frankie Avalon, produced by Irwin Allen

 First, I’d like to point of the positive points of Irwin Allen‘s Voyage to the Bottom of the Sea.
 And that begins with the fine acting by all involved.
-Some of my favorite actors appear here, including Walter Pidgeon (Forbidden Planet), Peter Lorre (M), etc. Also to be noted is the special effects, and the sets.
+Some of my favorite actors appear here, including Walter Pidgeon (Forbidden Planet), Peter Lorre (M), etc. Also the special effects, and the sets are fine.
 The scenes on board the submarine actually look like what we would expect a submarine to look like.
 Even the fantastic effects (giant squid, etc.) look “right.”

 The negative point, however, is the surplus of subplots.
 There are enough cases of sabotage on board this ship to get to the point of ridiculous.
 As well as potential mutinies, constant second-guessing of orders by the second in command….
 And someone playing the part of Iago by manipulating other people to do the dirty work.

 Synopsis of Voyage tot he Bottom of the Sea